ummarikram/GameOfLife/README.md

 * Any dead cell with three live neighbours becomes a live cell.
 * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+## INSTRUCTIONS

+* For using MySQL, you must have a database created the database inside the sql on your local machine.
+Then change the username and password inside bin/Storage/Databasehandler/DatabaseHandler.java according to your machine.

 ## DESIGN

 ![Image of Design](https://github.com/ummarikram/GameOfLife/blob/main/design/John%20Conway%E2%80%99s%20Game%20of%20Life%20Design.png)